vjotov/blockchain-for-devs-book/content/part-2-dapps-ethereum-and-solidity/ganache-and-truffle/ganache-and-truffle-framework/truffle-install-and-configure.md

   }
 };
 ```
-Now you can run `truffle migrate` and you will migrate your contracts, now have one that comes with truffle.
-If everything is alright you will receive `Network up to date`, otherwise you will receive `Error: No network specified.
+Now you can run `truffle migrate` and you will migrate your contracts, currently you have one that comes with Truffle.
+If everything is OK you will receive `Network up to date`, otherwise you will receive `Error: No network specified.
 Cannot determine current network.`

-You can specify more than one network, which is very helpful because you can easy deploy to **Mainnet** or other network.
+You can specify more than one network, which is very helpful because it lets you also deploy to **Mainnet** or other networks.

 ```js
 networks: {